 The terms and conditions of our credit facilities impose restrictions limiting our ability to incur debt, merge, sell assets, make distributions (including cash dividends) and create or incur liens.
 The availability of credit facilities is also subject to certain covenants as explained in "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations."
 A breach of any of these covenants could result in an event of default under our credit facility.
 Upon the occurrence of an event of default, the lender could elect to declare any and all amounts outstanding under such facility to be immediately due and payable and terminate all commitments to extend further credit.
+For additional information on financing agreements, see, "Note 10.
+Financing Agreements" of the Notes to our Consolidated Financial Statements included in this Form 10-K.

 In addition, it is anticipated that borrowings from our existing credit facilities and cash provided by operating activities should provide sufficient funds to finance our capital expenditures, working capital and otherwise meet operating expenses and debt service requirements.
 However, if additional capital is required, there can be no assurance we will be able to obtain such capital when needed or on satisfactory terms.
-Also, market conditions can negatively impact our clients' ability to fund their projects and can impact our vendors, suppliers, and subcontractors and may not allow them to perform their obligations to us.
+Also, market conditions can negatively impact our customers' ability to fund their projects and can impact our vendors, suppliers, and subcontractors and may not allow them to perform their obligations to us.